Commonwealth Young Musicians Network

 Apply here

-Play On applications are open from Wednesday 18th October 2023 until 5pm UK time on Monday 4th December 2023.
+Play On applications are open from 22nd July until 24th September 2025 (5pm UK time).
 Please read this information carefully before preparing your application for Play On funding to ensure that your organisation meets the relevant criteria and is able to provide the documentation required.

 About ABRSM